p3drosola/Backbone.VirtualCollection/README.md

     // this.collection.unbindIndexListeners();
     // in the onClose of the view.
 It clears up the listeners used to update the virtual collection

-The marrionette collection view will only display the tasks that belong to Rupert, and it will update automatically.
+The marionette collection view will only display the tasks that belong to Rupert, and it will update automatically.
 In other words, when a task is created that belongs to Rupert it will appear, but not if it belongs to Bob.

 ### How does it work?

 #### It's really light
-Basically, VirtualCollection just implements the methods used by a marrionete CollectionView to render a collection.
+Basically, VirtualCollection just implements the methods used by a marionette CollectionView to render a collection.
 It does not attempt to mimic all the behaviours of an actual collection.

 #### DRY
 It does not store any data.
 We've used other solutions in the past, and duplicating data is just bad news.
 It just provides an `each` iterator.